Banirostam/rethinking-mind/papers/phase-1-draft.md

 # Rethinking Mind — Phase I

 ## Abstract

-This paper examines the foundational tension between abstract and embodied models of cognition, tracing its origins to Plato and Aristotle and connecting it to modern artificial intelligence.
+This paper examines the foundational tension between abstract and embodied models of cognition, tracing its origins to Plato and Aristotle.
+It argues that this tension has not been resolved, but rather inherited by modern artificial intelligence.

+By linking classical philosophical frameworks to contemporary AI paradigms, the paper suggests that current limitations of computational models of mind arise from unresolved conceptual assumptions rather than purely technical constraints.

 ## 1. Introduction
 The nature of mind has been a central question in philosophy for centuries.
 Early frameworks already reveal a deep divide that remains unresolved in modern AI.